Ezra-Park/Ezra-Park/README.md

 <div align="center">
   <h1>Hi there, I'm Ezra Park!</h1>
   <p>Security+ certified aspiring cybersecurity professional | Passionate about incident response, threat intelligence, and defensive security.
-I'm actively building hands-on skills in SIEM, forensics, and network analysis.</p>
+I'm actively building hands-on skills in SIEM, forensics, and network analysis.
+Feel free to explore my projects below to see my skills in action, or connect with me on LinkedIn!</p>
 </div>

 ---